Anomaly Detection Solutions for Predictive Maintenance of Industrial Equipment and Systems

 With the help of real-time anomaly detection techniques, you can immediately gauge any change in data, while predictive maintenance technology will indicate how critical the anomaly is and whether it already indicates failure or merely the onset of it.

 The Energy sector is one of the most rapid adopters of IoT technology.
 By 2027, it’s predicted to surpass $108,298 million, growing at a CAGR of 17.3%.
 To a large extent, this growth will be ushered by greater adoption of predictive maintenance.

 Asset downtime and O&M costs, especially for green energy production, are a well-known revenue drain for energy producers.
 The IoT, anomaly detection and predictive maintenance triumvirate can change that.
 Power lines, power stations, and key equipment can be “plugged in” the PdV system to identify underperforming assets in real-time and predict the remaining machinery lifetime.

-APS, one of the largest utility providers in Arizona, recently shared their in this domain.
+APS, one of the largest utility providers in Arizona, recently shared their success story in this domain.
 In 2018, the company connected over 300 plant assets to a machine learning-based anomaly detection software that helped detect 14 critical failures.
 In 2019, they expanded their system to two other plants in partnership with a predictive maintenance company, Petasense.
 At present, APS can remotely monitor the 1000+ balance of plant rotating machines using vibration sensors and predictive analytics and maintain top service levels.